-How Amazon is making its way into the Logistics Sector
+How Amazon is Making its Way into the Logistics Sector

-Customer Demand and its impact on Logistics
+Customer Demand and its Impact on Logistics

-The inferences from the CBRE Report
+Inferences from the CBRE Report

-- Retail and other forms of property will also go through ‘re-logistification’, which will effectively combine retail and logistics.
+- Retail and other forms of property will also go through ‘re-logistification,’ which will effectively combine retail and logistics.

 Some other factors that may affect the global logistics performance

 With the increase in wage percentage in China, manufacturers in both the U.S. and Europe are now diverting their investments to lower-wage countries, such as Hungary, Poland, Czechoslovakia, Morocco, Turkey, India and so on.
-This is opening up new logistics sector in those nations and is creating challenges for transoceanic shipping companies to come up with new approaches to add to their profits.
+This is opening up a new logistics sector in those nations and is creating challenges for transoceanic shipping companies to come up with new approaches to add to their profits.
 Maersk has made a recent announcement to diversify container shipping to inland logistics and transportation.